Guide: Securing access to HTML documents

 However, your source web pages may contain private or sensitive data.
 There are three recommended solutions to this problem - you can choose the option that best fits your circumstances.

-Paperplane can request pages and other assets that use HTTP Basic Authentication to protect access.
+Paperplane can request pages and other assets that use to protect access.
 To use HTTP Basic Auth, set a username

 and optionally a password